Anisotropic finite-time singularity in the three-dimensional axisymmetric Euler equation with a swirl: Singularity behavior in the axi-symmetric simplified model

 The proof of this statement is as follows.
 Consider an initial point $(\bar q_0,\bar z_0)$ such that $\Delta(\bar q_0,\bar z_0)=0$, then the denominator in (\ref{eq:Z(t)}) is a pure real number, therefore $Z(\bar q_0,\bar z_0,t)$ is real and diverges as when $t\to \tau(\bar q_0,\bar z_0)$.
 This singular behavior occurs for all points $(\bar q_0,\bar z_0)$ on the curve given by the implicit relation $\Delta(\bar q_0,\bar z_0)=0$.
 However, the singularity arises first for the minimal value of all possible $\tau(\bar q_0,\bar z_0)$, {\it i.e.}

 Whence $Z (q_0^*,z_0^*,t) = {1}/(t_* -t)$ as $t\to t_*$ (see FIG. \ref{fig:f1}-a).

-In conclusion, it should be remarked that this later or secondary singularity arises as the radial velocity touches the axis of rotation $r=0$, as seen in FIG. \ref{Fig:Multivalued}-(b), thus at $t_*$ the multivalued region reaches the axis of rotation as it will be shown in the following section.
+In conclusion, it should be remarked that this later or secondary singularity arises as the radial velocity touches the axis of rotation $r=0$, as seen in FIG. \ref{Fig:Multivalued}-(b), thus at $t_*$ the multivalued region reaches the axis of rotation, as shown in the Fig \ref{Fig:Multivalued}-(b) for the curve corresponding to $t=t_*$.